 This is a highly engaging vocational GCSE equivalent qualification option for students who have an interest in health and in people.
 The course is very much focussed on 'real world' health and care situations; the work of health professionals; and the skills they use.
 The course will help to develop skills and learn the theory that can prepare you for further study and employment within this sector.

 This qualification will fulfil entry requirements for academic and vocational study post-16.

-There are four units of study:
+There are 3 units to study

-Unit 1 (RO21): How a variety of health care professionals provide good quality care in different settings.
+Unit 1 (RO32): Principles of care on health and social care settings